Can the F-35 be one key to defending Canada against a rogue North Korean missile?

 An article on the usually well informed Aviation Week website suggests that is the case.
 “A Lockheed Martin F-35 armed with four Raytheon AIM-120 Advanced Medium-Range Air-to-Air Missiles (Amraams)” could, the article suggests, intercept and destroy a North Korean missile; that assumes, of course, that the launch was detected (very, very likely) and the missile was being accurately tracked (also highly likely) and that the F-35 could be “vectored” to an intercept course, and so on (also quite likely … IF those F-35s were based in e.g. Cold Lake, Alberta it probably could destroy a missile that was likely to hit a target in Canada.

-Will used, 30 year old ex-Royal Australian Air Force F-18s be able to do that?
+Will used, 30-year-old ex-Royal Australian Air Force F-18s be able to do that?
 Well, it appears that the F-18 can carry and launch the AIM 120 missile and the RCAF uses the AIM 120, so that part is possible.
 But does the CF-18 Hornet have the advanced command, control and communications (C³) suite that will allow the Ballistic Missile Defence system to incorporate it (the aircraft/missile system) into the overall, multi-modal, layered, ballistic missile defence scheme?
-I don’t know … I understand, from what I hope are informed sources, that the AIM 120 “outranges” the CF-18’s radars, so that’s not encouraging, and I do know that the one of the F-35 Lightening II‘s main selling points is its information management capabilities which would seem to be key to this business.
+I don’t know … I understand, from what I hope are informed sources, that the AIM 120 “outranges” the CF-18’s radars, so that’s not encouraging, and I do know that one of the F-35 Lightning II‘s main selling points is its information management capabilities which would seem to be key to this business.

 Is a rogue North Korean missile launch a real, credible threat to Canada?
 Do I really need to answer that?
 Is there anyone with the brains the gods gave to green peppers who thinks they are not a threat?
 Oh, yeah … sorry, folks, I forgot about Justin Trudeau and his new strategic policy advisor.